Contai III: Language and religion

 In the 2011 census Hindus numbered 152,038 and formed 96.35% of the population in Contai III CD Block.
 Muslims numbered 5,584 and formed 3.54% of the population.
 Others numbered 171 and formed 0.11% of the population.
+In 2001, Hindus made up 96.39% and Muslims 3.54% of the population respectively.

+Bengali is the predominant language, spoken by 98.55% of the population.

 Rural poverty

 The District Human Development Report for Purba Medinipur has provided a CD Block-wise data table for Modified Human Poverty Index of the district.
 Contai III CD Block registered 29.68 on the MHPI scale.
 The CD Block-wise mean MHPI was estimated at 24.78.
 Eleven out of twentyfive CD Blocks were found to be severely deprived in respect of grand CD Block average value of MHPI (CD Blocks with lower amount of poverty are better): All the CD Blocks of Haldia and Contai subdivisions appeared backward, except Ramnagar I & II, of all the blocks of Egra subdivision only Bhagabanpur I appeared backward and in Tamluk subdivision none appeared backward.